dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 Amazon graphics from Tamil whatsapp group

-Traditional learning algorithms learns on mountain loads of data gathered from many different users which is stored in some central server.
+<span class='purple'>Traditional learning algorithms learns on mountain loads of data gathered from many different users which is stored in some central server.
 Then, distributed learning model is created and trained on mountain loads of user data for months and months.
-After training, they come back to user promising that they have made their app more intelligent (*without hinting: with help of your data, so mean*).
+After training, they come back to user promising that they have made their app more intelligent</span> (*without hinting: with help of your data, [so mean](https://www.youtube.com/watch?v=jYa1eI1hpDE)*).

-Federated Learning uses decentralized approach for training the model using the user (*privacy-sensitive*) data.
-In short, the traditional learning methods had approach to, "brining the data to code", instead of "code to data".
+Federated Learning uses decentralized approach for training the model using the user (*privacy-sensitive*) data. <span class='saddlebrown'>In short, the traditional learning methods had approach to, "brining the data to code", instead of "code to data".</span>

 ## How it Works?